ZASamm/the-peace-of-mind-project/README.md

 Font awesome for any icons used.

 ### User Stories

-- <b>As a user</b>, I want to feel supported and not judged while navigating the website, so I feel safe to explore mental health resources.

 - <b>As a user</b>, I want the information on the website to be presented in a simple, beginner-friendly format, so I can learn without feeling overwhelmed.